 - As with other detention systems, the minimum diameter shall be 0.25 inch for orifices located above ground, and 0.5 inch for orifices located underground.
-(Note: belowground facilities are not permitted for single-family residential sites unless approved by the Director.) - Minimum 4-inch sump shall be provided to protect the orifice from sediment.
+(Note: belowground facilities are not permitted for single-family residential sites unless approved by the Director.)
+See Section 4.1.3.2 for modeling guidance when the minimum allowed orifice diameter does not allow the flow control standard to be met. - Minimum 4-inch sump shall be provided to protect the orifice from sediment.